Statements of case are documents which contain the alleged factual basis on which the claimant or defendant relies to make or defend a legal claim.

 Particulars of Claim must be “sufficient”.

-If all of the facts alleged are assumed to be true, and the test for summary judgment is not satisfied, a cause of action has been made out.
+If all of the facts pleaded in statement of case are alleged are assumed to be true, and the test for summary judgment is not satisfied, a cause of action has been made out.
+The legal action also probably isn't ripe for a strike out application.

 At the other end of the scale, the claimant is not required to concede to excessive demands for detail.

-Whether the grounds for the claim have been properly particularised lies where the opposing party can understand the case being advanced.
+Whether the grounds for the claim have been properly particularised also lies in part in whether the opposing party can understand the case being advanced.

 Some causes of action require the detail of the claim to be drawn out in detail in the Particulars of Claim.